Qatl

 Qatl is a 1986 Indian mystery thriller film directed by R.K.
-Nayyar and starring Sanjeev Kumar, Shatrughan Sinha, Marc Zuber, Ranjeeta Kaur, Sarika and Ashok Kumar.
-The film released two months after Sanjeev Kumar's death and was the first of his several posthumous releases.
+Nayyar and starring Sanjeev Kumar, Shatrughan Sinha, Marc Zuber, Ranjeeta Kaur, Sarika, and Ashok Kumar.
+The film was released two months after Sanjeev Kumar's death and was the first of his several posthumous releases.

-This movie has been adapted from an American TV movie In Broad Daylight (1971), directed by Robert Day.
+It has been adapted from an American TV movie In Broad Daylight (1971), directed by Robert Day.
 The movie was remade in Kannada in 2008 as Sanchu.

-Rakesh (Kumar) is a blind man with an attractive wife Rohini (Sarika).
-Unknown to him, his wife is having an affair with another man Ranjeet (Zuber) behind his back.
+Rakesh (Kumar) is a blind man with an attractive wife, Rohini (Sarika).
+Unknown to him, his wife is having an affair with another man, Ranjeet (Zuber), behind his back.
 When Rakesh's wife is murdered in her paramour's home, he is the only suspect.
-Now it is to be seen whether a blind man can pull a perfect murder single-handedly.
+Now, it is to be seen whether a blind man can pull a perfect murder single-handedly.